SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: Home security systems communicate with emergency services in three ways: via Wi-Fi, a landline, or via a cellular signal.
 We typically recommend cellular monitoring services because they’re the most reliable and get the quickest responses.

-No. Unless you purchase a video doorbell from Blue by ADT or a Google Nest Doorbell (both compatible with ADT systems), your ADT video doorbell will require professional installation.
+No. Unless you purchase a Google Nest Doorbell (battery) from ADT Self Setup, your ADT video doorbell will require professional installation.

 Yes, after installation, monitoring via the ADT Control app is simple.